Emulator Issues #6788

 But I guess the issue isn't because we don't copy the efb content.
 More likely is that our efb2tex implemention copys alpha from the efb which doesn't have alpha at all.

-#6 Updated by degasus almost 7 years ago
+#6 Updated by degasus about 8 years ago

 I think the efb2tex_alpha branch fix this issue:

-#7 Updated by MayImilae almost 7 years ago
+#7 Updated by MayImilae about 8 years ago

 That indeed fixes it.
 There was a slight bit of increased stuttering after I first ran the build, but ever since I've been running it for hours and haven't gotten anything regardless of internal resolution settings.
 So shrug.
 I guess that's no regressions and fixes the issue in xenoblade.
 Not sure about other games though.